We’re still here! Coronavirus may have changed the way that we do things, but there is still loads going on!

 Contact us directly by calling 0117 970 1058 and leaving a message, or email firstname.lastname@example.org.

-We’re really excited to begin welcoming people to our building once again and details of events taking place, as they’re confirmed, will be available via our news sheet and online events diary.
+Some other activities are also beginning to take place in the building and details of these and others, as they’re confirmed, will be available via our news sheet and online events diary.

 To connect with those unable to access the internet, written copies of the weekly message can be delivered each week to anyone who would like one.